National Historic Properties Redevelopment Programs (HPRP) Summit

 Celebration Reception for NPPN Spring Retreat and HPRP Summit Attendees

-One Penn Center, Future home of Preservation Alliance for Greater Philadelphia
+One Penn Center, 1617 John F. Kennedy Blvd, the new home of Preservation Alliance for Greater Philadelphia

 Enjoy light bites and refreshments on the 17th floor of this 1930 Art Deco building in the heart of Philadelphia above Suburban Station with a terrace overlooking City Hall.